 Relax & Unwind Costa Rica Itinerary

-Depending on how long your trip is, these ideas can easily be adapted to fit a Costa Rican 10-day itinerary.
+Depending on how long your trip is, these ideas can easily be adapted to fit a Costa Rican 10 day itinerary.
 Or pick and choose, relax in Costa Rica for 1 week and then have a jam-packed 7-day Costa Rica itinerary.
-The best thing about Costa Rica is that it offers so many options for every type of traveler.
+The best thing about Costa Rica is that it offers so many options for every type of traveller.

 Here’s our sample easy-to-adapt Costa Rica itinerary for unwinding.